nextcloud/news/README.md

 * Go to the ownCloud apps page
 * Activate the **News** app in the apps menu
-* If the app fails to install, add this at the bottom of the file
+* If the app fails to install, add this at the bottom of the file **config/config.php**:

 	  $CONFIG["appcodechecker"] = false;

- to your **config/config.php**

 * [Set up ownCloud Background Jobs](http://doc.owncloud.org/server/7.0/admin_manual/configuration/background_jobs.html) to enable feed updates.
 A recommended timespan for feed updates is 15-30 Minutes.